-A reasonable effort must be made to measure as much as possible even if one end of the piece cannot be seen and must be estimated.
+A reasonable effort must be made to measure as much as possible.
+If one end of a piece is accessible, the piece must be considered.
+If enough attributes are visible to reasonably determine species, grade, kind, class, and size, the piece must be tallied.